reflexive-communications/hu.es-progress.change-payment-method/README.md

 ## Usage

-On the edit contribution form you can find the new field
+On the edit contribution form you can find the new field.

 ## Known Issues